 - Contain protein and fiber (key nutrients that promote satiety)

 - Made from real, whole foods and natural-food ingredients

 With these parameters in mind, it’s also important to acknowledge if you’re in need of a snack or an actual meal.
 By definition, a snack is light fuel to get you to the next meal, whereas a meal is meant to keep you satiated for at least three to four hours.
 For snacks, I prioritize getting enough protein and fiber, and for meals, I’ll try to also include some healthy fats and carbohydrates on an as-needed basis.

 Knowing there are so many different circumstances and situations that we can find ourselves in, we’ll go through a few common instances where making food decisions can be challenging and how you can tactically make healthy choices no matter your environment.

 If you know you’ll be running from gate-to-gate through the airport, jumping between meetings at the office, running errands around town, or attending a last-minute recreational event, bringing your own food (BYOF) is one of the best decisions you can make.
 When in a rush, we don’t necessarily have time to scan through labels and consider the food parameters, which makes it easy to grab the first thing in sight despite its nutritional value.

-To help avoid these types of frantic situations, one of my favorite go-to options is bringing pre-portioned protein powder (my favorite is chocolate Life Time Vegan Protein) to mix with water in my shaker cup.
+To help avoid these types of frantic situations, one of my go-to options is bringing pre-portioned protein powder (my favorite is the chocolate Life Time Vegan Protein+ All-in-One Shake Mix) to mix with water in my shaker cup.
 For those whose offices provide free snacks, this option is a real lifesaver when it comes to feeling full and helping avoid the afternoon slump.
 You’re less likely to overeat on protein shakes the way that you could if you opt for trail mix, crackers, chips, cookies, or other unhealthy convenience foods.

 Other quick options I like to have handy include: